-The changes to this Delivery Program are reflected in the pages relating to Consultation on the Delivery Program (page 11) and Budget Summary 2022/23 and Long Term Financial Sustainability (pages 15-16).
+The changes to this Delivery Program are reflected in the pages relating to Consultation on the Delivery Program (page 11) and Budget Summary 2022/23 and Long Term Financial Sustainability (pages 15-16) and were placed on formal public exhibition from 20 October to 17 November 2022.
+Public submissions received during the exhibition period were considered by Council at a meeting held 28 November 2022, where the Delivery Program 2022/23 - 2025/26 was adopted by Council.